Skip Ribbon Commands

 About Dr. Master

 Christina L. Master, MD, FAAP, CAQSM, FACSM, FAMSSM is a pediatric sports medicine specialist and a general pediatrician at the Children’s Hospital of Philadelphia and is a Professor of Clinical Pediatrics at the University of Pennsylvania Perelman School of Medicine.
-She has almost 30 years of clinical experience and conducts translational clinical research in pediatric concussion.
+Dr. Master has almost 30 years of clinical experience and conducts translational clinical research in pediatric concussion.
 She is a Fellow of the American Academy of Pediatrics and is an active member of the AAP’s Committee on Sports Medicine and Fitness and School Health Committee.
 She is also a member of the Pennsylvania Chapter of the American Academy of Pediatrics and is Co-Chair of the PA AAP School Health Committee.

 Last Updated